Home

 Remedy

-Dealers will replace both front headlight assemblies, free of charge.
-Owner notification letters are expected to be mailed April 12, 2026.
+Dealers will update the rearview camera software or replace the rearview camera, as necessary, free of charge.
+Owner notification letters are expected to be mailed May 3, 2026.
 Owners may contact Toyota’s customer service at 1-800-331-4331.
-Toyota’s number for this recall is 26TA05.
+Toyota’s numbers for this recall are 26LB02 and 26LA02.

 First: Read the notice carefully and don’t ignore it.
 According to the National Highway Traffic Safety Administration, only 75% of vehicles involved in a recall are actually repaired.
 So be sure to pay attention when you see an envelope in the mail labelled “Safety Recall Notice”.